zayyansec/Discord-CMD-Role-Giver/README.md

 If your friends don't give you mod or admin etc. in their discord server.
-(If they don't know much about managing discord servers), Tell them something is broken in the server and you need a bot to fix it or else the server will automatically be deleted, add this bot and recieve mod/admin by typing your command (while running the bot ofcourse)
+(If they don't know much about managing discord servers), Tell them something is broken in the server and you need a bot to fix it or else the server will automatically be deleted, add this bot and recieve mod/admin by typing your command (while running the bot of course)

-#Beginners Guide
+# Beginners Guide

  You need to add the role's chosen variable name after const.. eg.